1. FC Union Berlin: 2. Bundesliga era (1990–2019)

-A controversy erupted in 2011 when it became publicly known that club president Dirk Zingler had been a member of the Felix Dzerzhinsky Guards Regiment for three years during his military service.
+A controversy occurred in 2011 when it became publicly known that club president Dirk Zingler had been a member of the Felix Dzerzhinsky Guards Regiment for three years during his military service.
 Only two years before, Zingler had cancelled a sponsorship deal with the company International Sport Promotion (ISP) because the head of the board at the company had been a Stasi officer.
 The Felix Dzerzhinsky Guards Regiment was the paramilitary wing of the Stasi.
 Zingler explained that he had sought to spend his military service in Berlin and that he was unaware beforehand that the regiment belonged to the Stasi.
 However, the Felix Dzerzhinsky Guards Regiment was an elite formation; it was not possible to simply apply for the regiment.
 The Stasi selected who it thought were best fit to serve with the regiment, only accepting recruits who were "loyal to the line".
 Zingler had also been a member of the Socialist Unity Party (SED) and leader in the Free German Youth (FDJ) at the time.
 Speaking about the reports on Zingler in 2011, Union Press spokesman Christian Arbeit said: "We do have a very unique history, compared to other clubs.
 But it wasn't us that always claimed we were this big anti-Stasi club.
 These are stories that get simplified in the media."

 On 1 June 2018, Swiss coach Urs Fischer was announced as new head coach of the club.
 The team remained in the second tier until the 2018–19 season, when they secured a first promotion to the Bundesliga after defeating VfB Stuttgart in the relegation play-offs.
 The club's supporters invaded the pitch after the victory, but no one was harmed.